 Unpacking these VMware Storage Qs.

-Regardless of the protocol (iSCSI, NFS, FC) it requires a certain skill set which only comes with time and experience.
-Every new ESXi hosts which is added to vSphere requires someone to know how to balance the workloads across various storage tiers: local disk, SATA, SAS and SSD (depending on the needs of the environments and applications).
+Regardless of the protocol (iSCSI, NFS, FC), it requires a certain skill set which only comes with time and experience.
+Every new ESXi host which is added to vSphere requires someone to know how to balance the workloads across various storage tiers: local disk, SATA, SAS, and SSD (depending on the needs of the environments and applications).

 Far too many new VMware admins have learned the hard way that “Not all storage is the same” and very quickly a junior admin can cause an outage on a business critical database server simply by vMotioning a VM to a datastore that looks empty.